Counterbalancing Learning and Strategic Incentives in Allocation Markets: Simulations

 Second, the comparison between $V_\textsc{greedy}^1$ and $V_\textsc{greedy}^2$ confirms that an additional batch has an important positive effect on correctness.
 The two-batch mechanism $V_\textsc{greedy}^2$ outperforms the single-batch mechanism $V_\textsc{greedy}^1$.
 In fact, the gap between their achieved correctness grows as $\mu$ increases.
 Intuitively, if the planner fails to allocate a good object in the first batch, she has another chance to allocate it in the second batch.
 Since a higher $\mu$ translates to a higher probability that the object is of good quality, having two opportunities to allocate the object has a positive impact on correctness.
-This also explains the non-monotonic (but still generally decreasing) trend of $c(V_\textsc{greedy}^2)$ with respect to $\mu$, which is especially evident for high values of $\mu.$
+This also explains the non-monotonic---though generally decreasing---trend of $c(V_\textsc{greedy}^2)$ with respect to $\mu$, which is especially evident for high values of $\mu.$

-Finally, we are interested in comparing the correctness of voting mechanisms against two natural benchmarks.
+Finally, we are interested in comparing the correctness of batching mechanisms against two natural benchmarks.
 The first benchmark $V_\textsc{seq}$ is the sequential offering mechanism (see Section~\ref{section: seq_benchmark}) in the presence of strategic incentives.
-As established in Theorem~\ref{theorem: main-result}, there exists a voting mechanism (in this case, $V_\textsc{greedy}^2$) which outperforms $V_\textsc{seq}$ for all $\mu < q$.
+As established in Theorem~\ref{theorem: main-result}, there exists a batching mechanism (in this case, $V_\textsc{greedy}^2$) which outperforms $V_\textsc{seq}$ for all $\mu < q$.
 However, observe that the number of batches is crucial.
 In contrast to $V_\textsc{greedy}^2$, $V_\textsc{greedy}^1$ achieves higher correctness than $V_\textsc{seq}$ only for $\mu < \frac{q}{2} + \frac{1}{4}$.